nuadi/googlecrestscript/README.md

 * "sell" : if you want sell orders, or "buy" if you want buy orders
 * 1 : The last argument can be any value.
 Change it if you think Google isn't updating the price, which can happen sometimes.

+## getMarketPriceList

+Your formula should look something like this:

+    =getMarketPriceList(A1:A10, 10000032, 60011866, "sell", 1)

+* A1:A10 : the range of item IDs you would like to pull prices for
+* All remaining arguments are the same as the example above

 # Troubleshooting

 After authenticated endpoints were removed, there is presently nothing to really troubleshoot.
 If you hit something, contact me.